JesusFVv/dst_airlines_de/src/docker_services/jupyterhub/jupyterhub.md

 - Whith admin go to url: http://localhost:8000/jupyterlab/hub/authorize and authorize new user
 - New user can login

+## Users declared in my pc
+admin / admin
-User created: dst_ml / 123
+dst_ml / 123
+dst_analyst / 456